deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 ## 2. Volumes

 Start with the xCAT volume.
-This is where xCAT will be storing sqlite databases, os images and more.
+This is where xCAT will be storing SQLite databases, os images and more.

 ```yaml title="argo/provisioning/volumes/xcat-pv.yml"
 apiVersion: v1